 The data communication between power meters and industrial PC is also relying on wireless radio frequency technology.

 In brief, for energy data communication in the electricity metering solution, you can take advantage of Ursalink cellular routers to achieve massive cost-saving over traditional back-haul methods such as fiber or leased lines.

-One great advantage of this wireless network is the implementation of cellular routers to be with an integrated data communication network having the collection and analysis data in real-time.
+One great advantage of this wireless network is the implementation of cellular routers to be with an integrated data communication network having the collection and analyse data in real-time.

 - Rich VPN protocols OpenVPN, IPsec, PPTP, L2TP, DMVPN, GRE ensures secure data transmission

-- Assure the uninterrupted network access by 3G and 4G cellular technology
+- Assure the uninterrupted network access by 3G and 4G wireless connection technology

 - To residential, commercial, and industrial customers who can better manage their energy usage, reduce overall power consumption, and even benefit from new pricing models.

 Power Automation company is a joint venture formed in 1996 between SP Group and Simens, providing innovative and cutting edge technologies that help to deliver power system control, substation automation, smart grid, metering, and protection systems.